dineshUmasankar/YARTBML/docs/src/specification.md

 # 5 REPL (Read Eval Print Loop)
 YARTBML uses a REPL to read input, send it to the interpreter for evaluation, print the result/output of the interpreter and start again.
 Each line is read, tokenized and interpreted individually by the REPL.

+# PRATT Precedence

+# Parsing and Interpretation order
+YARTBML uses recursive descent for the parser, specifically using the PRATT parsing algorithm to increase the speed if the algorithm. a tree walker for the interpreter